The New England Journal of Medicine June 24, 2021

 Multicenter, multinational

-Population Patients with germline BRCA1 or BRCA2 pathogenic or likely pathogenic variants and high-risk HER2-negative early breast cancer who completed definitive local treatment and neoadjuvant or adjuvant chemotherapy.
+Population Patients with HER2-negative early breast cancer, germline BRCA1 or BRCA2 pathogenic or likely pathogenic variants, and high risk of recurrence despite local treatment and neoadjuvant or adjuvant chemotherapy.

-Intervention Oral olaparib 300 mg twice daily for one year.
+Intervention Olaparib (300 mg twice daily) for 1 year.

 Study Limitations